 Admission to the Ph.D.
 Program in History is quite competitive.
 Students applying must submit:

-two letters of recommendation, preferably from professors of history or related fields,
+two letters of recommendation, preferably from professors of history or related fields

-The program admits students for the Fall term only Completed applications with all supporting materials, including test scores and recommendations, must be in the Office of Admissions at the CUNY Graduate Center by January 1st.
+The program admits students for the Fall term only Completed applications with all supporting materials, including test scores and recommendations, must be in the Office of Admissions at the Graduate Center by the listed deadline.
 The Program reviews completed applications beginning in February.
 The Office of Admissions notifies students when the Committee reaches a decision.
 These notifications begin in March and continue through June.

-All applicants to the Graduate Center’s History Program who submit complete applications by January 1, 2014 will be considered for the Graduate Center Fellowships, Tuition Fellowships and/or Presidential MAGNET Fellowship.
+All applicants to the Graduate Center’s History Program who submit complete applications by the listed deadline will be considered for the Graduate Center Fellowships, Tuition Fellowships and/or Presidential MAGNET Fellowship.